Lightning-AI/pytorch-lightning/docs/source/advanced/fault_tolerant_training.rst

         def __len__(self):
             return self.len

-If you are using a single iterable-based dataset, there is some limitations.
+If you are using a single iterable-based dataset, there are some limitations.
 You need to use and expose a sampler within your dataset.

 This won't be supported as Lightning can't infer you are iterating over count.